cultureandempire/cultureandempire.github.io/cande.md

 > A more rapid police operation to protect people on Utoeya Island was a realistic possibility and the gunman could have been stopped earlier on 22 July.
 > Although it was clear that a terrorist attack had been carried out, the inquiry says no immediate nationwide alert was given, no roadblocks or observation posts were set up, no attempt was made to mobilise helicopters nor did the operation centre take up offers from neighboring police districts.

 There's a curious thing Breivik said, after he had finished his killing, and [called the police to come and arrest him](http://www.dagbladet.no/2012/04/01/nyheter/anders_behring_breivik/terrorangrepet/peter_mangs/utenriks/20928848/): "My name is Commander Anders Breivik Behring in the Norwegian anti-communist resistance movement."
-From the translated Dagbladet article, "Breivik claimed that this movement was responsible for about 50 attacks in Europe since 2 World War."
+From the translated Dagbladet article, "Breivik claimed that this movement was responsible for about 50 attacks in Europe since World War 2."

 ## Crooks and Liars